NCSE About us

 Championing Inclusive Education Across Ireland

-The NCSE supports children and young people with special educational needs by working with families, schools, and professionals to promote inclusive and equitable education across Ireland.
+In the NCSE, we support children and young people with special educational needs by working with families, schools, and professionals to promote inclusive education across Ireland.

 Message from the CEO